-The Commission complies with accounting principles generally accepted in the United States of America (GAAP).
-GAAP includes all relevant Government Accounting Standards Board (GASB) pronouncements.
-The accounting and reporting framework and the more significant accounting policies are discussed in subsequent sections of this note.
+The Commission complies with accounting principles generally accepted in the United States of America (GAAP). includes all relevant Government Accounting Standards Board pronouncements.
+The accounting and reporting framework and the more significant accounting policies are sections of this note. subsequent discussed in